ArpitAswal/Voice-Genie/README.md

 ## Challenges

-Speech-To-Text: Ensuring it listens to all the words/sentences of the user and performs well.
+* Speech-To-Text: Ensuring it listens to all the user's words/sentences and performs well.

-Text-To-Speech: Managing the response speech by single response or full messages responses.
+* Text-To-Speech: Managing the response speech by single response or full messages responses.

-Prompt History: Managing the new responses and old responses for a particular prompt section.
+* Prompt History: Managing the new and old responses for a particular prompt section.

+* Handling Responses: Managing the UI state whenever the prompt request is successful or failed, data is fetching from API and handling the listener when it speaks all the messages of the prompt.

 ## Future Enhancements

-Image-Based Query Analysis: A new feature will allow users to upload images to the app.
+* Image-Based Query Analysis: A new feature will allow users to upload images to the app.
 Gemini AI will then analyze the uploaded image, describing its contents to provide deeper insights or contextual explanations about the image.

-Enhanced AI Art Capabilities: Future updates will improve the app’s art-based prompts with more creative or style-based responses to user queries.
+* Enhanced AI Art Capabilities: Future updates will improve the app’s art-based prompts with more creative or style-based responses to user queries.

-Multi-File PDF Analysis: Enable users to upload multiple PDFs and query across all documents.
+* Multi-File PDF Analysis: Enable users to upload multiple PDFs and query across all documents.

-## New Version Enhancement
+## What's New

-Image-Based Query Analysis: A new feature will allow users to upload images to the app.
+* Image-Based Query Analysis: A new feature will allow users to upload images to the app.
 Gemini AI will then analyze the uploaded image, describing its contents to provide deeper insights or contextual explanations about the image.

+* Improve user experience by enhancing UI, adding animation and utilising boilerplate widgets.

+* All the previous issues resolved

 ## Contributing